ta-data-bcn/lab-mysql-select/README.md

 * Your output should be ordered based on `TOTAL` from high to low.
 * Only output the top 3 best selling authors.

-*Hint: In order to calculate the total of profits of an author, you need to use the [MySQL SUM function](https://dev.mysql.com/doc/refman/8.0/en/group-by-functions.html#function_sum).
-Refer to the reference and learn how to use it.*

 ## Challenge 4 - Best Selling Authors Ranking

 Now modify your solution in Challenge 3 so that the output will display all 23 authors instead of the top 3.
 Note that the authors who have sold 0 titles should also appear in your output (ideally display `0` instead of `NULL` as the `TOTAL`).
 Also order your results based on `TOTAL` from high to low.

-*Hints:*

-* If a title has multiple authors, how they split the royalties can be found in the `royaltyper` column of the `titleauthor` table.
-* We assume the coauthors will split the advance in the same way as the royalties.

 ## Deliverables